kaelb/NoiseRings/README.md

 # NoiseRings

 *NoiseRings* is a noisy emenating ring effect for Unity adapted with permission from the VR music video experience [Chorus].
+Tested with Unity 2018.3.0f2.

 ![Noisy rings emenate from a central source](preview.gif)